 Global Commons is a common learning space for facilitating the acquisition of multiple languages and different cultures.
-It was opened in November 2012 at the Toyonaka Campus in order to support "transcultural communicability," one of the three main pillars of Osaka University's principles on education, and simultaneously to realize multiple ways of learning to cope with learning both in and outside class.
+It was opened in November 2012 at the Toyonaka Campus in order to support "transcultural communicability," one of the three main pillars of The University of Osaka's principles on education, and simultaneously to realize multiple ways of learning to cope with learning both in and outside class.